COALAIP/specs/coala-ip/README.md

 ##### The Notion of Ownership

-As RRM Rights are specific to the RRM Party they're provided for, any digital creator that wanted to distribute a Creation's Rights to a multitude of interested Parties would have to take the following
+As RRM Rights are specific to the RRM Party they're provided for, any digital creator that wanted to distribute a Manifestation's Rights to a multitude of interested Parties would have to take the following
 steps:

 1. Register their Party identifier on a global registry
 2. Register their Creation on a global registry and link it to their Party identifier
+3. Register Manifestations to the Creation on a global registry
 3. Register any number of Rights tailored to interested Parties on a global registry
 4. Register RightAssignments to assign these Rights to interested Parties

-This highlights that, unlike RRM Parties or Creations, Rights are not strictly limited to only registrations or copyright transfers.
-RRM Rights contain properties of ownership and can be transferred from one Party to another via RightsAssignments.
+This highlights that Rights are not strictly limited to only registrations.
+They contain properties of ownership and can be transferred from one Party to another via RightsAssignments.

-Furthermore, Creations are not limited to a single Right: Parties are able to attach as many Rights as necessary to Creations.
-However, there are a few edge cases to consider when licensing information is stored:
+Furthermore, Manifestations are not limited to a single Right: Parties are able to attach as many Rights as necessary to them.
+There are however a few edge cases to consider when licensing information is stored:

 - Specific licenses can imply an agreement between the issuer of the Right and the commons; to handle this intention to grant Rights to literally everyone, a special Party symbolizing the commons could be created to receive and hold such Rights.
-Following the assignment of this right, other, arbitrary, transfers of Rights of the license to specific Persons or must be disallowed.
+Following the assignment of this Right, other, arbitrary, transfers of Rights of the license to specific Persons or must be disallowed.
-  Finally, Parties must also be disallowed from attaching new Rights with licenses that conflict with the "commons license" to the Creation.
+  Finally, Parties must also be disallowed from attaching new Rights with licenses that conflict with the "commons license" to the Manifestation.
 - TODO: Maybe there are more edge cases like this.
 If so, enumerate and discuss/propose solutions.